 Example 8.
-The environmental effects of free-trade agreements (Government of Canada, 2012)
+The environmental effects of free-trade agreements

-During the negotiations of the Canada-EU Comprehensive Economic and Trade Agreement (CETA), the Canadian Department of Foreign Affairs, Trade, and Development wanted to have more information about the environmental impacts of the agreement.
-They used a multiregional computational general equilibrium model and combined it with information from the SEEA accounts.
+Before passing the Canada-EU Comprehensive Economic and Trade Agreement (CETA), the Canadian Department of Foreign Affairs, Trade, and Development analyzed the net impact of increased bilateral trade with the European Union on Canada's environment, which was required by law.
+To carry out this analysis, they used a general equilibrium model combined with information from the SEEA accounts and looked specifically at: